 Circle Health: bringing social enterprise into disrepute?

-Roger Kline and Brendan Martin, 22 October 2012
+Brendan Martin and Roger Kline, 22 October 2012

 Like Public World, Circle Health is a member of Social Enterprise UK.
 Unlike Public World, Circle Health is owned by a hedge fund.
 Social enterprises are not defined by their ownership structures, but they are supposed to give priority to social outcome, while being viable businesses.
 Recent developments in its 10-year franchise to run Hinchingbrooke Health Care Trust in eastern England -- the first NHS district general hospital to be managed by the private sector – suggest it might not pass that test.